mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-bluetoqueagent-1-0-0.md

 ### Privacy Considerations

 There are no privacy considerations that are specific to this DID Method specificiation.
-Privacy considersations and requirements are the responsiblity of a particular platform implementation and the classes of "Business Documents" supported by that platform.
+Privacy considersations and requirements are the responsiblity of a particular platform implementation and the classes of Business Processes and Business Documents supported by that platform.

 The syntax and construction of a "Blue Toque Decentralized Agent" Identifier and its associated DID Document helps to ensure that no Personally Identifiable Information (PII) or other personal data is exposed by these constructs.